 Questions for our Customer Care team?

 Storage tanks are an important part of the process, ensuring that there is always enough water ready and waiting for you.
 Water for the northern part of the Agua Fria water district – including the communities of Corte Bella, Cross River, Dos Rios, Rancho Cabrillo and Coldwater Ranch – is stored in a single 1.2 million gallon storage tank originally built in 2003.
-Nearly 15 years later, the Agua Fria water district has outgrown the existing storage tank.
-A second tank is now needed and the original tank is due for important maintenance and repairs.
+Nearly 15 years later, the Agua Fria water district had outgrown the existing storage tank.
+A second tank was now needed and the original tank was due for important maintenance and repairs.

 When the first tank was built at the intersection of Junipero and Hank Raymond drives in the Corte Bella community, the site was designed with enough room for a second tank just like the first one.

-In October 2016, EPCOR will start work on the new tank.
-Once the new tank is up and running, the original tank will be repaired and refurbished.
-Both tanks are expected to be in service by June 2017, just in time for hot summer weather and increased demands on our water supply.
+In October 2016, EPCOR started work on the new tank and repairs on the original tank.
+Both tanks were in service by June 2017, just in time for hot summer weather and increased demands on our water supply.